-The perception of fly fishermen by the rest of the sporting world is loosely based on stereotypes and mythos.
+The perception of fly fisherpeople by the rest of the sporting world is loosely based on stereotypes and myths.
 The days of the old man in a tweed hat standing knee-deep in a Montana stream daintily casting a butt-heavy chunk of bamboo have gone the way of the wicker creel and Howard Johnson’s.
 There are now more fly anglers than there ever has been.
 Fly fishermen today are into new gear technology, advanced fishing and casting techniques, and an ever-growing sense of stewardship over their local fishing resources.

-Here are a few of the issues that I still see on the stream and lake that each one of us can help change:
+Here are a few of the issues that I still see on streams and lakes that each one of us can help change:

 “Banking” Or Killing Less Desirable Native Species

 I was driving down the road that runs along one of my favorite local streams the other day dodging the occasional chukar while I watched the river.
 It is a very popular stream and there are always a bunch of people there, even through the fall and winter.
 There were little groups of anglers about every quarter of a mile and as I passed them I usually saw someone with a fish on.
 As I passed one group of fishermen, a sudden movement by one of the guys standing near the bank caught my eye as I passed by at 30 MPH.
 I didn’t think too much of it and continued down the river.

 Fishing was good that day.
 There had been a nice Blue Winged Olive hatch and I had caught quite a few fish.
 As I made my way back up the road towards a pizza and a beer I rounded the corner and noticed a blue truck pulled over on the shoulder of the road.
 Instantly I knew that it was an Oregon State Police pickup.